Prajwal5180/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

    ![](../Images/select-password-reset.png)

 1. The properties for self-service password reset are displayed.
-Ensure that **Self-service reset** is **selected** for the group which is listed, the **SSPRSecurityUsers**.
-Put your cursor over the information icon next to where it says **select group** and note what it says, **Defines the group of users who are allowed to reset their own passwords**.
+Ensure that **Self-service reset** is **selected** for the group, which is listed, the **SSPRSecurityUsers**.
+Put your cursor over the information icon next to where it says **Select group** and note what it says, **Defines the group of users who are allowed to reset their own passwords**.
 You must include users in the group, you can’t individually select users.
 Also, if you change the group, then the group you select replaces the group currently listed.
 As such, it is recommended that you simply add users to the SSPR group.
 Lastly, note the blue information box, **These settings only apply to end users in your organization.
 Admins are always enabled for self-service password reset and are required to use two authentication methods to reset their password**.

    ![](../Images/sc-9.png)